Influenza Vaccine for Flu

 The trial protocol does not specify if you need to stop taking your current medications.
 However, if your child is taking injected or oral steroids, they must not have taken them within the prior six weeks, except for nasal, topical, or inhaled steroids, which are allowed.

-What data supports the effectiveness of the 2018-19 quadrivalent inactivated influenza vaccine treatment?
+What is the effectiveness track record for the 2018-19 quadrivalent inactivated influenza vaccine?

 Danuta M Skowronski, MD